 What I’m getting at, here, is that I am unbelievably camp.
 And yet – and you may want to tie up your shoelaces tight, because I’m about to knock your socks off – I loathe Eurovision.

 If I wanted to see badly dressed, out of weight wannabes wailing show tunes for hours on end, I’d hold a mirror to myself every time we had a work do at the local karaoke bar.

-Yet, oddly, when I found out that Netflix was producing a film titled Eurovision, my interest peaked.
+Yet, oddly, when I found out that Netflix was producing a film titled Eurovision Song Contest: The Story of Fire Saga, my interest peaked.
 After all, they’re the masterminds behind Father of the Year.
 What could possibly go wrong?